 The Faroe Islanders are happy to meet visitors and they will get out of their way to tell you about their culture and homeland.
 Meeting the locals is the perfect way to get closer to the Faroese culture and they will happily assist you planning something extra while you are here.

 The Faroe Islands has a great number of cultural treats from arts to history.
 There is an array of diverse exhibitions spanning from the National Museum of Art, Listasavn Føroya, which is open all-year round.
 The museum of arts is situated just a few minutes from downtown Tórshavn in the sports district.
 The museum possesses a array of Faroese works.
 There is a room solely made for the most famous Faroese painter Mikines who was born and raised on the puffin island Mykines.

 Outside a small storehouse, which is part of the restaurant Katrina Christiansen.
 This is one of many good restaurants in the Faroe Islands serving local produce.

 Chefs in the Faroe Islands are ambitious so there are truly amazing food options at several locations.
 You will have the unique chance to taste the treasures of what the Faroe Islanders are harvesting during the autumn season from fermented lamb to the world’s best seafood.

 As fish life abounds around the Faroe Islands, you will find yourself in the middle of a seafood paradise.
-Travellers recommend Fish & Chips at Vaglið which is a small place in Tórshavn city centre where you can enjoy fresh panfried Faroese fish and chips made of Faroese potatoes.
+Travellers recommend Fish & Chips at Vaglið which is a small place in Tórshavn city centre where you can enjoy fresh panfried Faroese fish and freshly made chips.
 Everything is served the traditional way in yesterday’s news.